White House Coronavirus Task Force coronavirus response coordinator visits Yellowstone County

-Dr. Deborah Birx, the coronavirus response coordinator for the White House Coronavirus Task Force, is visiting Yellowstone County Tuesday and meeting with local officials.
+Dr. Deborah Birx, the White House Coronavirus Task Force response coordinator, visited Yellowstone County Tuesday meeting with health local officials.

-A reporter asked Governor Steve Bullock about the visit during a press call he hosted Tuesday morning.
+Gov. Steve Bullock was asked about the visit during a press call Tuesday.

 Birx's visit to Yellowstone County comes a day after she was in North Dakota and toured Bismarck.

-That visit included a press conference with reporters following a roundtable meeting closed to the public that included Gov. Doug Burgum, Lt.
-Gov. Brent Sanford, Bismarck Mayor Steve Bakken, Bismarck-Burleigh Public Health Director Renae Moch, Senate Majority Leader Rich Wardner, State Superintendent Kirsten Baesler and Cabinet officials, the Bismarck Tribune newspaper reported.
+That visit included a press conference with reporters that included Gov. Doug Burgum, Lt.
+Gov. Brent Sanford, Bismarck Mayor Steve Bakken, Bismarck-Burleigh Public Health Director Renae Moch and other officials, the Bismarck Tribune newspaper reported.

 Birx also met with tribal chairmen of the Spirit Lake Nation and the Mandan, Hidatsa and Arikara Nation.